uma-pi1/lsdm-docker/README.md

 For more information see [here](https://docs.docker.com/engine/install/ubuntu/#install-using-the-convenience-script).

 #### Installation using Snap
-You can install docker using a single command on Ubuntu using Snap.
+Alternatively, you can install docker using a single command on Ubuntu using Snap.
 Note: the version provided by snap can be an older one.
 We recommend using the convenience script instead.